yacitus/SSAuction/frontend/README.md

 # Fixed?

 # MVP Unfinished Features
+- when a year_range is displayed (main page, auction page under auction info) where both ends of the range are the same (eg. "2020-2020-BL"), convert it to just one year for display ("2020-BL"——use last 7 characters of range string)
+- teams can be in more than one auction
+- team page URLs include auction number
+- add player to AllPlayer table GraphQL mutation
+- create auction GraphQL mutation
 - show max bid allowed in team info on team page (if current user in team)
 - show max bid allowed in the modal bid forms
 - add team name to the top of the "Team Info" table (on the team page)